 By 2050 the North of England will have become a thriving, socially inclusive region.
 Our communities, businesses and places will all benefit from sustainable economic growth, improved wellbeing and access to opportunities for all.
-This will be achieved through a transformed zero emission, integrated, safe and sustainable transport system, that will enhance connectivity, resilience and journey times for all users.
+This will be achieved through a transformed zero emission, integrated, safe and sustainable transport system, that will enhance connectivity and resilience, support modal shift and improve journey times for all users.